 (SceneManager.Items) another 3D model, representing a level.
-This is simply a matter of creating a new TCastleScene instance and adding it to the SceneManager.
-Items, alongside existing SoldierScene.
+This is simply a matter of creating a new TCastleScene instance and adding it to the SceneManager.Items, alongside existing SoldierScene.

 We also want the level scene to define lights that shine on all other scenes, including the soldier.
 To do this, we change SceneManager.MainScene to point to the new LevelScene, not SoldierScene .
-The lights in MainScene automatically shine on all scenes (thanks to within ApplicationInitialize in this simple example.
+The lights in MainScene automatically shine on all scenes (thanks to

+SceneManager.UseGlobalLights ).
+In summary, this is the new code of our ApplicationInitialize: within ApplicationInitialize in this simple example.
 To make the lighting on our level be rendered with better quality, you can use Phong shading.
-Simply add this line somewhere at the end of ApplicationInitialize:
+Simply add this line somewhere at the end of ApplicationInitialize :